Laureckis/cordova-plugin-vuforia-background/README.md

   * Or if you want to upgrade to the latest version on a platform-by-platform basis, see either [upgrading to cordova-ios 4][upgrading-ios] or [upgrading to cordova-android 5][upgrading-android].

 ### Dependencies
-At present there is one major dependency for Cordova-Plugin-Vuforia:
+At present there is one major dependency for Cordova-Plugin-Vuforia-Background:
-* [Cordova-Plugin-Vuforia-SDK][cordova-plugin-vuforia-sdk] - This plugin is used to inject the Vuforia SDK into our Cordova applications
+* [Cordova-Plugin-Vuforia-Background-SDK][cordova-plugin-vuforia-sdk] - This plugin is used to inject the Vuforia SDK into our Cordova applications

 ## Getting Started